 Our partners and attorneys are highly qualified and highly experienced to advise you in all areas of Intellectual Property law.
 We advise start-ups, SMEs, and multinational corporations and ensure that your inventions, brands and designs are expertly protected.

 Cupid’s arrow hits the mark: eHarmony succeed in opposing registration of “matchedharmony”

-Home / News & Events / Cupid’s arrow hits the mark: eHarmony succeed in opposing registration of “matchedharmony”
+Home / News & Articles / Cupid’s arrow hits the mark: eHarmony succeed in opposing registration of “matchedharmony”

 In a decision handed down on Friday 10 February 2017, the UK IPO refused an application of Robert Magill to register the mark “matchedharmony” in relation to “online dating via a website; dating services”.
 The opposition was filed by A.A.
 Thornton & Co. on behalf of one of the leading providers of online dating services, eHarmony, Inc.

 eHarmony’s online dating website uses a sophisticated psychological algorithm to match people for successful relationships. eHarmony has been active in the UK since 2008 and it is one of the most popular on-line dating services in this country.
 The applicant’s mark, “matchedharmony” had been used to a limited degree in relation to an on-line dating site using astrological factors to match potential partners.